ctfer-io/chall-manager/webdocs/design/software-development-kit/index.md

 weight: 10
 ---

 A first comment on chall-manager was that it required [ChallMaker](/docs/chall-manager/glossary#challmaker) and [Ops](/docs/chall-manager/glossary#) to be DevOps.
-Indeed, if we expect people to be providers' experts to deploy a challenge, when there expertise is on a cybersecurity aspect... well, it is incoherent.
+Indeed, if we expect people to be providers' experts to deploy a challenge, when their expertise is on a cybersecurity aspect... well, it is incoherent.

 To avoid this, we took a few steps back and asked ourselves: for a beginner, what are the deployment practices that could arise form the use of chall-manager ?